robcube/what-run/README.md

 Notes:
 - I'm not using port 5000 as AirPlay Receivers uses it on the Mac M1s, thus going for 5001.
 - Get your Open AI key from https://platform.openai.com/setings/organization/api-keys
-- Used Python 3.11 (used venv and pyenv)
+- Used Python 3.11 (along with venv and pyenv)

 ### local
 ```
+$ pip install -r requirements.txt
 $ export OPENAI_API_KEY="your_openai_api_key"
 $ python app.py
 ```